Shifter Webhooks Explained

 Set up Webhook publish and your test publish.

-Login to Shifter dashboard, and navigate to your site you want to publish.
+Navigate to your site you want to publish.

 Click [Webhooks] menu, then select or input the following items: